ychenz/challenge/design.md

 ## After Submission
 - We (at least [David](https://twitter.com/davehariri)) will review your design.
-- If your submission is accepted, you'll get to come in and meet our team, present your design to our product team and engage in a fun in-person design review.
+- If your submission is accepted, you'll get to come in and meet our team, present your design to our product team and engage in an in-person design review.
 The review will explore your process and solution in a friendly critique.
 Lunch and travel expenses will be covered.
+We won't bite!
+Design reviews at Ada are friendly, thoughtful and collaborative.
 - If your submission isn't accepted, we'll give you very rich feedback on why and what we think you can improve.

 We can’t wait to see what you come up with!
-Good luck! and [email us](mailto:david@ada.support) when you’re finished!
+Good luck and [email us](mailto:david@ada.support) when you’re finished!